Nimauric/Mapler/README.md

 ![most reads are either unmapped or aligned to unbinned contigs or low-quality bins, with less than 20% of medium, high or near complete quality.
 Moreover, the alignment length ratio is visibly lower than the aligned read count ratio](https://gitlab.inria.fr/-/project/48336/uploads/f84ee66686f8f09a7f335e836c0b4ef1/Screenshot_from_2025-02-26_15-28-45.png)

 ### Analysis of reads by category
-In samples where a significant proportion of the reads is not assembled, it can be useful to compare the set of reads that are represented by the assembly (mapped reads)with the set of reads that are not (unmapped reads).
+In samples where a significant proportion of the reads is not assembled, it can be useful to compare the set of reads that are represented by the assembly (mapped reads) with the set of reads that are not (unmapped reads).
-Mapler include three read analyses :
+Mapler includes three read analyses :
 <details>
 	<summary>FastQC</summary>